JuntaoDong/DataSciencePortfolio/README.md

 ### Time Series Vector Prediction Using Vector Autoregression (VAR) and Reinforcement Learning

-Design and develop a trading system that automatically trades in the foreign exchange market to profit from fluctuations with Vector Autoregression (VAR) enabled reinforcement learning.
+Design and develop a trading system that automatically trades in the foreign exchange market to profit from fluctuations with VAR enabled reinforcement learning.

 This is my ongoing M.S. thesis project, sorry that I cannot post the details right now.
 I'll definitely share the source code and idea after graduation.